prody/ProDy-website/tutorials/signdy_tutorial/data.rst

 extraction of PDB IDs from the Pfam or CATH database, or input of a pre-defined list.

-We demonstrate the usage of SignDy with a pre-defined list of transporter proteins sharing the common LeuT fold [Y13]_.
+We demonstrate the usage of SignDy with a pre-defined list of transporter proteins sharing the common LeuT fold [YS13]_.
 These proteins cycle through four typical states to transport a substrate molecule: outward-facing open (OFo), outward-facing closed (OFc), inward-facing open (IFo), inward-facing closed (IFc), but only the first three states have PDB structures available.
+If you know how to prepare an ensemble of structural homologs and wish to skip this part, you can download the ensemble file used in [SZ18]_ from here and proceed to the next tutorial.

 First, make necessary imports from ProDy_ and Matplotlib_ packages if you haven't already.